SpatialKey/skdm/README.md

 The "actions" section of the Config XML file defines all the actions that will be done when the Command Line Tool is executed.

 The `<actionType>` element defines what action will be done.
 The current options are:
 - append – Append to an existing dataset.
 If the `<datasetId>` is not set before running this action, an import will be done the first time it is run.
-A shape dataset cannot be appened to, so this will overwite.
+A shape dataset cannot be appended to, so this will overwrite.
 - overwrite – Overwrite an existing dataset.
 If the `<datasetId>` is not set before running this action, an import will be done the first time it is run.

 - dataType - What type of data is in the `<pathData>`.
 Can be "CSV", "Shapefile", or "Insurance"